bailabs/kahero-doc/docs/_sales/applyingdiscounts.md

 # **Applying Discounts to Sales**

 Once you have created and configured discounts, you can apply to your transactions.
-Before being able to apply a discount, you must enable the option to make a discount for the user.
+Before being able to apply a discount, you must enable the option "Allow to make Discount" for the user.
 To do this, check <a href="https://doc.kahero.co/#/_employee/adding?id=adding-users"> this </a>.

 To create discounts, click on this link: https://doc.kahero.co/#/_gettingstarted/discounts